prestonharberts/fedora-40-configuration/docs/firefox.md

 		- Allow Firefox to send technical and interation data to Mozilla: Off
 		- Allow Firefox to install and run studies: Off

-## Bookmarks Toolbar
+## Customize Toolbar

+Right click empty space on the toolbar (same bar as the search bar), and go to Customize Toolbar.
+Complete the following actions:

+- Remove the Flexible Space items on both sides of the search bar
+- Remove the Firefox account button
+- Remove the New Tab button next to the open tabs
+- Remove the Homepage button

-Open a new tab and right click an empty space on the Bookmarks toolbar.
+Right click an empty space on the Bookmarks toolbar.
 Change the following setting:

 - Bookmarks Toolbar: Never show